History of Bandung: Struggle for Independence

 During the evacuation process of March 1946, a member of Indonesian militia Mohammad Toha smuggled several sticks of dynamite into a large scale ammunition dump guarded by Japanese and Dutch troops, near the Dutch military HQ in Dayeuh Kolot.

 After overpowering the guards, he put the dynamite in several warehouses full of ammunition.
 He then committed suicide by igniting the dynamite.
-The massive explosion killed him and several Dutch, Japanese troops in the area.
+The massive explosion killed him and several Dutch and Japanese troops in the area.
 The explosion created a small lake ("situ") in Dayeuh Kolot.
 The main street in the area is called "Mohammad Toha Street".